 Herd immunity 101: Herd immunity is the belief that if a certain portion of the population becomes immune to a disease the rest of the population will be protected from infection.
 Sounds great, except herd immunity only applies to diseases derived naturally that give one lifetime immunity.
 A vaccine is deemed effective if it introduces an antigen but that antigen may not cause an antibody response but if it does, won’t necessarily give one immunity, but if it does, only provides temporary immunity.
 In other words, effective doesn’t equal protective.
 You can have the antibodies and still get sick.
 Major fail.

 A.W.
 Hedrich, founder of the herd immunity concept found that a 68% exposure rate was all that was needed (not 95% as people have been mistakenly led to believe).
 By that definition, even if herd immunity did apply to vaccinations we should not see outbreaks of any vaccine preventable diseases especially in exclusively vaccinated areas.
-(For more on herd immunity check out this article and this book).
+(For more on herd immunity check out this article).

 So why are they lying to you?
 Pharmaceutical companies are doing it for profit, and are scared out of their minds of the liability that would fall upon them if vaccines were the admitted cause of any number of medical conditions (think asbestos and tobacco litigation).
 The government won’t question because of their conflict of interests and profit margin.
 Some doctors don’t want to admit they’re wrong.
 Some people are looking for someone to blame.
 A few people truly think vaccines work and have made their choice but don’t think you have the right to make yours.
 And some people…hate others who don’t vaccinate more than they hate bad science.

-Like the original article suggests, I too encourage you to educate yourself.
+Like the original post suggests, I too, encourage you to educate yourself.
 Of course there are parameters:

 First, pretend that there is no split among the scientific community on this issue.
 Next, pretend that the hundreds of brilliant doctors and researchers who have spoken out against vaccines are all quacks.
 Then, pretend that vaccines are the only drugs in the world that conveniently have no harmful side-effects.
 And finally, if you don’t know where to start, look to the media, people who haven’t done their research, and internet blogs that spread nothing but hate towards parents and their unvaccinated children.